Bisonai/request-response-consumer/README.md

 You can convert your newly generated mnemonic with following hardhat task.

-Please replace the `MENONIC` with your mnemonic and run the command below.
+Please replace the `MNENONIC` with your mnemonic and run the command below.

 ```shell